Year 6 English Homework

 The activities rehearse core literacy skills that you may wish children to practise or keep on the boil.
-Read our maths homework blog for more advice about using them.
+Read our English homework blog for more advice about using them.

 Write play script for a next episode of a favourite serial, considering character and plot.
 Use play script layout.

 Use a headline as a starting point for a humorous or fantastic story.
 Children write with imagination, using journalistic style and vocabulary.

 Use persuasive words and techniques to present an argument.

 Making judgements about books giving opinions, justifying these with reasons and using persuasive language to encourage others to read the chosen book.